mihailthebuilder/what-gifs/README.md

 When the screen width is smaller than 1366px, as is the case in the image above, all the GIFs play continuously as soon as they are rendered.
 For screen widths greater than 1366px, the GIFs only start playing when the cursor is hovered over the element.

 ![hover play](./demo/hover-play.gif)

+This threshold value represents the width of an iPad Pro screen.
+The reason it was chosen was because you obviously don't have a cursor for tablets and mobile devices.

 The game has 5 levels.
 In each level, you are given a list of GIFs and you have to avoid picking the same GIF in that level.
 When you pick correctly, your score increments by 1 and a funny sound is played.
 The GIFs are then temporarily hidden and their order reshuffled to make it harder to remember which ones you already selected.